gohugoio/hugo/content/en/installation/windows.md

 ### Winget

-[Winget] is Microsoft's official free and open source package manager for Windows.
+[Winget] is Microsoft's official free and open-source package manager for Windows.
 This will install the extended edition of Hugo:

 ```sh
 winget install Hugo.Hugo.Extended